-As much as possible, do not permit persons who have contracted cryptosporidiosis in the last fortnight to swim in your pool or spa, as they may still be infectious and can spread the micro-organism into your pool.
+As much as possible, do not permit any person who has contracted cryptosporidiosis or giardiasis in the last fortnight to swim in your pool or spa, as they are likely to still be infectious and can spread harmful micro-organisms into your pool.

 If the pool is small, draining and scrubbing it is an option.
 Use a household bleach to sanitise the plastic pool and leave to dry in the sun.